nss-day-cohort-24/chatty-purely-blue-pineapple/README.md

 ### Modular Code

-Create multiple IIFEs, following the Single Responsibility Principle, that perform the following functions.
-The name of your global variable that gets augmented by the IIFEs should be `Chatty`.
+Create multiple private modules, using Browserify, that perform the following functions.

-1. One IIFE should load the JSON file and returns the array of objects.
+1. One module should load the JSON file and returns the array of objects.
-1. One IIFE should contain a function that accepts an element `id`, and the user message, and then add the user's message - along with the delete button - to the specified parent element.
-Each message should be stored in a private array in this IIFE.
-This IIFE should also expose a function to read all messages, and delete a single message.
+1. One module should contain a function that accepts an element `id`, and the user message, and then add the user's message - along with the delete button - to the specified parent element.
+Each message should be stored in a private array in this module.
+This module should also expose a function to read all messages, and delete a single message.
-1. One IIFE should accept a message element `id` and then remove the correct element from the DOM.
-This IIFE should also remove the corresponding message from the private array that was created in the previous IIFE.
+1. One module should accept a message element `id` and then remove the correct element from the DOM.
+This module should also remove the corresponding message from the private array that was created in the previous module.

 ## Helpful hints